From Physics to Surrogate Intelligence: A Unified Electro-Thermo-Optimization Framework for TSV Networks: Experiments and Results

 \section{Experiments and Results}

 This section presents a comprehensive evaluation of the proposed framework.
 First, the analytical electrothermal model described in Section~\ref{section_analyt} is validated against full-wave electromagnetic simulations in Ansys HFSS and thermal simulations in Ansys Mechanical.
 This comparison establishes the accuracy and reliability of the analytical framework, thereby justifying its use for large-scale dataset generation during the pre-training stage of the ML model prior to fine-tuning with high-fidelity Ansys data.
-Second, the predictive performance of the proposed ML model is evaluated by comparing its S-parameter predictions against Ansys simulation results.
+Second, the predictive performance of the proposed ML model is evaluated by comparing its S-parameter predictions against Ansys HFSS simulation results.
+In addition, a fully coupled electrothermal testcase is validated against a bidirectional Ansys HFSS--Mechanical co-simulation to assess the convergence behavior and accuracy of the proposed coupled framework.
 Finally, optimization case studies are conducted using the trained ML surrogate model, and the resulting designs are benchmarked against SOTA TSV architectures to demonstrate performance improvements.